haruosuz/microbe/references/mbioinfo.2021.md

 Edoardo Pasolli 1 2
 , Danilo Ercolini 1 2

+Understanding the interactions among strains within food matrices is important for both food quality and safety.
+To this regard, several aspects such as production of secondary metabolites, horizontal gene transfer [6], and antimicrobial resistance (AMR) dynamics [7] deserve further investigations.

 Table 1.
 Overview of shotgun metagenomic studies investigating food microbiomes.
 Only studies with accessible raw data are provided.

 Study name	Food type	#samples	DOI